Main

 Supplier Training

-In order to raise awareness regarding our Sustainable Supply Chain Policy and supply chain management initiatives among suppliers and other business partners of the Mitsui & Co. group, as well as employees, we provide annual training to explain our Human Rights Policy, Sustainable Supply Chain Policy, and Procurement Policies for Specific Commodities, as well as to share best practices and methods of conducting human rights due diligence in supply chain management.
+In order to raise awareness regarding our Sustainable Supply Chain Policy and supply chain management initiatives among suppliers and other business partners of the Mitsui & Co. group, as well as employees and officers, we provide annual training to explain our Human Rights Policy, Sustainable Supply Chain Policy, and Procurement Policies for Specific Commodities, as well as to share best practices and methods of conducting human rights due diligence in supply chain management.

-In the fiscal year ended March 2024, we invited Akiko Sato, Attorney at Law and Liaison Officer – Business and Human Rights at the United Nations Development Programme to online training, to explain the current external environment surrounding human rights, initiatives and best practices of other companies, our human rights policy and human rights due diligence in supply chains.
-Approximately 400 people participated in the training, including those from business partners and employees from Mitsui and our consolidated subsidiaries.
+In the fiscal year ended March 2025, Mr. Kazuo Tase of SDG Partners as a lecturer for our human rights training.
+Drawing on the external environment surrounding human rights and examples from other companies, the training covered the importance of respecting human rights in business operations and key points to keep in mind to mitigate human rights-related risks.
+Approximately 280 people participated in the training, including those from business partners and employees from Mitsui and our consolidated subsidiaries.
 We plan to continue providing regular training, where we invite our business partners as well.

 Auditing (Supplier Questionnaire Surveys and On-Site Inspections)